Nissan Civilian: Earlier models

-GC240: Echo/Civilian, 1966-1976
+GC240: Echo/Civilian, 1966–1976

 In August 1966 the all-new GC240 replaced the earlier models, with more modern design with larger glass areas.
 Some visible parts were shared with the Caball, such as the headlight bezels.
 In October 1968 there were modifications inside and out, including a padded dashboard and large combination taillights.
 In April 1969 a twin rear-tire model was added, and a 1970 facelift brought headlights integrated with the grille and headrests for all seats.
 After a series of high publicity accidents involving failing propshafts, followed by a hearing in the Diet, Nissan developed a two-piece propshaft.
 Nonetheless, the "Echo" name had received bad connotations and in September 1971 the C240 Echo was renamed "Civilian."
 Engines remained the 2-liter H20 petrol unit and the SD22 diesel.
 In January 1973 the 3-litre ED30 diesel engine became available, in order to better handle the added power needs of air conditioning.

-GC340: 1976-1982
+GC340: 1976–1982

 This took over from the GC240 Nissan Civilian in May 1976.
 The Prince Light Coach model (a competing line which had been sold through Prince retail stores) was discontinued and folded into the Civilian line.
 The GC340's chassis is closely related to the C340 Caball.
 In August 1978 the emissions controls were updated to meet new regulations; the chassis codes were accordingly changed to "341."
 In June 1980 a more powerful yet diesel option was introduced, the 3.3-liter ED33 with 96 PS.

-W40: 1982-1999
+W40: 1982–1999

+Most versions of the W40-series Civilian were fitted with diesel and turbodiesel ED33 engines, but it was also available with the gasoline-powered, 2.2-litre Z22 engine.
+Higher end models were also available with the six-cylinder SD33 diesel.
+In 1984, the direct injection FD33T engine replaced some of the ED33T engines.
+In 1988 the gasoline-powered option was discontinued, while the six-cylinder TD42 engine supplanted the old SD33.
+In June 1990 the ED33 were replaced by the somewhat larger ED35 engines, in order to meet new, stricter emissions regulations.

+Along with a minor facelift in August 1995, the turbocharged six-cylinder TD42T engine was added to the lineup, as was a fully automatic transmission.